LaunchCode-Education-Archived/skills-front-end/materials/assignments/ajaxson-5/README.md

 ## How to Submit

-1. Add and commit your changes.
+1. In a terminal `add` and `commit` your changes.
-2. Push your local changes up to your remote repo.
+2. Then `push` your local changes up to your remote repo.
+You should then see your latest code up on Github if you visit your remote repo.
-3.
+3. Go to Vocareum and find the assignment called "The AJAXson 5".
+4. In your Vocareum work environment, `clone` the project down from your remote repo.
+5. Click Submit.
+6. Demo for a TF.
+7. Hit the dance floor!